corcorana/restingIAF/iaf_manu.md

 First, all EEG data channels were imported into the MATLAB workspace via EEGLAB version 13.6.5b and re-referenced to linked mastoids.
 Each dataset was then trimmed to retain only the EOG and the nine centro-posterior electrodes that constituted the region of interest for resting-state IAF analysis: Pz, P1/2, POz, PO3/4, Oz, O1/2.
 Trimmed datasets were subjected to zero-phase, finite impulse response (FIR) highpass (passband: 1 Hz, -6 dB cutoff: 0.5 Hz) and lowpass (passband: 40 Hz, -6 dB cutoff: 45 Hz), Hamming-windowed sinc filters.
-Automated artifact detection routines where applied to identify regions of channel data (2 s segments) containing frequency components between 15 and 40 Hz that exceeded the upper spectral threshold by 10 dB.
+Automated artifact detection routines where then applied to identify regions of channel data (segmented into 2 s epochs) that contained excessive deviations in the frequency domain (frequency range: 15-40 Hz, spectral threshold: 10 dB).
-Channels that exhibited improbable data distribution (kurtosis z-score > 5) were excluded from analysis.
+Channels that exhibited an improbable signal distribution (kurtosis z-score > 5) were excluded from analysis.
-EOG channels were then removed, and remaining channels downsampled to 250 Hz in preparation for spectral analysis.
+Following artifact rejection, EOG channels were removed from the data, and remaining channels were downsampled to 250 Hz in preparation for spectral analysis.
-If datasets exceeded 120 s following artifact rejection, they were trimmed down to this duration in order to reduce variability in the quantity of data contributed by each participant.
+Datasets exceeding 120 s were trimmed to this duration in order to reduce variability in the quantity of data analysed per participant.

 #### 2.3.4 IAF analysis parameters
 Initial parameters for the IAF analysis were determined on the basis of preliminary testing with an independent set of resting-state data.
-(These data were collected as part of a separate EEG protocol).
+These data were collected as part of a separate EEG protocol.

-The length of the Hamming window implemented in `pwelch` was set at 2048 samples (4 times the sampling rate raised to the next power of 2), which yielded a frequency resolution of ~0.24 Hz.
+The length of the Hamming window implemented in `pwelch` was set at 1024 samples (4 times the sampling rate raised to the next power of 2), which yielded a frequency resolution of ~0.24 Hz.
 This sliding window was applied with 50% overlap.
 The bounds of the alpha-band window $W_\alpha$ were set at 7 and 13 Hz.
-Width of the SGF sliding window $F_w$ was set at 11 samples (i.e. frequency bins), corresponding to a frequency span of ~2.44 Hz.
+Width of the SGF sliding window $F_w$ was set at 11 samples (i.e. frequency bins), corresponding to a frequency span of ~2.69 Hz.
 A fifth-degree polynomial was selected as the curve-fitting parameter $k$.

 The minimum power difference parameter was set at $pDiff = .20$.
 This meant that the largest peak detected within $W_\alpha$ had to register a PSD value at least 20% greater than that of the next largest peak to qualify as the PAF estimate for that channel.